 Concern provides annual training for adjudicators in different regions of the country, depending on numbers and demand.
-Training dates will be posted on the Concern website in August and a communication email will be sent also.
+Training dates will be communicated to all adjudicators via email by the end of August and all training sessions will take place on a virtual platform.